 Editing Guide Steps ¶

-To edit a guide step, you may click the "Edit" button at the top right of the guide; this will take you to the guide introduction edit page.
-From the list of guide steps on the right, select the step you wish to edit.
-Alternatively, you may find the specific step while viewing a guide and select "Edit" to the right of the step title.
+To edit a Guide Step, click the "Edit" button at the top right corner of the guide.
+This will direct you to the Guide Introduction edit page.
+From the list of guide steps on the right side of the page, select the step you wish to edit.
+You can also edit a specific step by viewing a guide and selecting "Edit" to the right of the step title.

-Simply click the text for a particular bullet that you would like to edit.
+Simply click the text for the particular bullet that you would like to edit, and type in the information you wish to add.
 Once you are done editing a step, click "Save" to save your changes.

 Edit Step Icons ¶

-When editing a guide step, you'll see four icons below the bullet you are editing: a left arrow, a right arrow, a plus sign, and an X. The arrows shift a bullet left or right, allowing you to indent certain lines; the plus sign adds another bullet below the one you're working on; and the X deletes the selected bullet.
-You cannot delete the last line of a guide step.
+When editing a bullet on a Guide Step, you'll see four icons below the bullet you are editing: a left arrow, a right arrow, a plus sign, and an X. The arrows shift a bullet left or right, allowing you to indent certain lines; the plus sign adds a bullet below the one you're working on; and the X deletes the bullet you are working on.
+You cannot delete the only line of a guide step.
 Instead, you must select "delete step."

 Deleting Guide Steps ¶

-To delete a guide step, edit that step and select "delete step" above the bullets.
+To delete a guide step, edit that step and select the "Delete Step" button in the lower left corner.

 Rearranging Guide Steps ¶

 You're a busy person.
 You know what's great for that?
 Shortcuts.
-Instead of pressing all those buttons, save some time by using these keyboard shortcuts while editing a guide step.
+Instead of clicking all those buttons, save time by using these keyboard shortcuts while editing a guide step.
 All shortcuts can use 'ctrl' or 'alt' interchangeably

-- ctrl+shift+n: render current, insert and move to new line below
+- ctrl+shift+n: Stop editing the curret bullet and insert and move to new line below

-- ctrl+shift+p: render current, insert and move to new line above
+- ctrl+shift+p: Stop editing the curret bullet and insert and move to new line above

 - If you hit enter while on an unmodified, fresh line, it'll be removed.